 Negotiating the terms of a contract is crucial to the balance of the business relationship.
 A poorly negotiated contract can be detrimental to your business.
 A specialized lawyer can intervene at several levels:

-• Adapting terms: Adjusting clauses according to your business objectives and the risks to be covered.
+- Adaptation of terms: Adjustment of clauses according to your business objectives and the risks to be covered.

-• Compromise proposal: Negotiating compromises to avoid future conflict situations.
+- Compromise proposal: Negotiating compromises to avoid future conflict.

 💡 Lawyer’s role: A lawyer experienced in commercial contracts helps you find balanced solutions, while protecting your long-term interests.